Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Model and Entanglement Witnesses

 where $\hat{\pi}_j^{(0)} = \mathds{1}_j$, and $\hat{\pi}_j^{(\pm 1)} = \ket{\pm 1_j}\bra{\pm 1_j}$.
-When $m_j\neq 0$, the choice of the local post-measurement state $\ket{m_j}$ depends on the specific measurement protocol we adopt, which is one of the following: \begin{enumerate} \item[(i)] forced up measurements ($\mathcal{M}_\mathrm{up}$), where the post-measurement state is $\ket{1_j};$ \item[(ii)] forced down measurements ($\mathcal{M}_\mathrm{down}$), where the post-measurement state is $\ket{-1_j};$ \item[(iii)] Born rule measurements ($\mathcal{M}_\mathrm{Born}$), where the measurement outcomes are extracted randomly according to the Born rule, i.e., $\ket{m_j}$ is picked with probability $|\langle m_j|\Psi_0\rangle|^2$. \end{enumerate} We point out that (i) and (ii) do not constitute proper quantum measurements, but rather they are post-selected outcomes of (iii).
+When $m_j\neq 0$, the choice of the local post-measurement state $\ket{m_j}$ depends on the specific measurement protocol we adopt, which is one of the following: \begin{enumerate} \item[(i)] forced up measurements ($\mathcal{M}_\mathrm{up}$), where the post-measurement state is $\ket{1_j};$ \item[(ii)] forced down measurements ($\mathcal{M}_\mathrm{down}$), where the post-measurement state is $\ket{-1_j};$ \item[(iii)] Born rule measurements ($\mathcal{M}_\mathrm{Born}$), where the measurement outcomes are extracted randomly according to the Born rule, i.e., $\ket{m_j}$ is picked with probability $|\langle m_j|\Psi\rangle|^2$. \end{enumerate} We point out that (i) and (ii) do not constitute proper quantum measurements, but rather they are exponentially unlikely post-selected outcomes of (iii).
 Still, certain quantum-jump unravelings of Lindbladian dynamics can actually give rise to projections in a fixed direction, together with an effective non-Hermitian Hamiltonian evolution~\cite{paviglianiti2023multipartiteentanglementin,zerba2023measurement,piccitto2022entanglementtransitionsin,maki2023montecarlo}.
 In this context, the investigation of forced jumps can be used to characterize the stability against sudden projections of the non-Hermitian physics produced by the Hamiltonian alone, which has been investigated in models of measurement-induced phase transitions [see Sec.~\ref{sec:mipt}].
 Moreover, as we demonstrate below, forced projections can affect entanglement in unexpected ways, elucidating therefore how quantum jumps perturb a state in general.
+Their investigation thus provides information on the behavior of atypical random realizations.

 We frame our discussion in a unified perspective using the concept of \emph{projective ensembles}~\cite{ho2022exactemergentquantum,Claeys2022emergentquantum,Ippoliti2022solvablemodelofdeep,ippoliti2022dynamicalpurificationand,lucas2022generalizeddeepthermalization,lydzba2022,Choi1,choi2} by introducing the outcome probability distributions